victoriamorris/CatBridge/README.md

 For the purposes of these scripts, a field tag is interpreted as a control field tag if and only if it (a) takes a numerical value starting with two zeros, or (b) is either of the Aleph control fields "DB " or "SYS".

+#### Malformed records/fields
+- Missing indicators are recorded as blank spaces (data fields only)
+- Extra indicators are ignored (data fields only)

 ### cn_find

 *cn_find* is a utility which extracts extract control numbers from specified fields and subfields